 Ticks are generally encountered when walking through long grasses or overgrown, brushy terrain.
 However, if you take the necessary precautions and are diligent with your “body checks” (see below), they represent more of an inconvenience than a serious threat to your health.

-1. Choice of Attire: Appropriate clothing is your best defence in tick country.
-Hat, pants, long sleeve shirt and shoes (rather than sandals) are all recommended.
+1. Choice of Attire: Appropriate clothing is your best defense in tick country.
+Hat, pants, long sleeve shirt, and shoes (rather than sandals) are all recommended.
 Be sure to tuck your shirt into your pants and your pants into your socks when hiking through infested sections.
 Light coloured items are preferable as they make it easier to spot the little burrowers.

 3. Stick to the middle of the trail when walking through overgrown, brushy terrain.
 Ticks love nothing better than to ambush hikers when they come into contact with long grass and low lying bushes.

 4. Breaks: When taking breaks in tick country do not sit directly on the ground, particularly in brushy overgrown areas.